 Tortuga Bay

 Tortuga Bay is an expansive white sand beach home to numerous marine iguanas, fur seals playing in the waves, and even a shark that spends time in a cove.
-It is accessible by walking from town or by a combination of a $1.50 taxi ride and walk.
-The night before, my friends warned me it was quite a long walk and recommended I check out Galapagos Deli for a hearty breakfast of eggs, toast, ham and cheese, juice, and hot chocolate, which cost $7.95!
+It is accessible by walking from town or by a combination of a $1.50 taxi ride to the entrance followed by a walk down a boardwalk to the beach.

 How to Get to Tortuga Bay

-So, I was grateful that at the top of the stairs there’s a guard stand where I found ice-cold water to refill as I registered.
+At the top of the stairs there’s a guard stand where you can purchase water, if needed, and register your visit.
 Registering means you put your passport number, time of visit, and number of visitors in a ledger.

 This is when the walk really begins.
-There is a cobblestone path to follow lined with cactus looking plants and lava lizards scattering about, so watch your step!
-As I got closer, I started feeling the sea breeze, smelled the salty air. and caught my first glimpse of those teal waters.
+There is a cobblestone path lined with cactus looking plants and lava lizards scattering about, so watch your step!
+After about an hour you’ll start feeing the sea breeze and smelling the salty air.
+You may want to jump right into the chilly waters to refresh after the long walk!

 Be warned – to clear the salt water from their sinuses, iguanas “spit” – just another reason to maintain the 3-meter distance.

-Beyond this grove, the beach continues to another little cove that is great for snorkeling and has a bit more shade.
-Additionally, there are kayaks for rent so you can explore a bit further afield from the beach.
+You can rent kayaks here to explore a bit further afield from the beach.
 Supposedly, there is a shark that hangs out in this cove that you can see from your kayak!
 I did not rent one as I didn’t have any cash on me, but they cost $20 for a few hours.

 For your adventure to Tortuga Bay, make sure to bring along plenty of water, snacks, and sunscreen.
 The sun here is very strong, my Irish skin handled it well because I made sure to wear a rash guard and used my towel to cover up as needed.